vnetcon/curvy/README.md

 ```html
 <jsp:include page="header.html" />
 ```

+### Creating templates and mapping json to those
+The main idea in mapping JSON to HTML elements is to create an amepty hidden div that have "placehoders" that will be replaced with json values.
+There are two kind of placeholders:
+* <json class="path.to.json.element"></json> for single values
+* <ljsone class="<path>

 ## Developing REST API
 In short this is creating \*.sql or \*.rep (rest end point) files to your web application.
 The server will automatically process these files: Execute the sql and in select statements convert those to JSON.
 Below is a very simple sql that can be written into \'.sql or \*.rep file.
 When making calls, you just request the file just like any other files from web server.